dlilab/lab_Logistics/Code_of_conduct.md

 ## Working hours

-Researchers in our lab are expected to be present in the lab from 9am - 5pm.
+**Researchers in our lab are expected to be present in the lab from 9am - 5pm**.
 However, this is flexible depending on the personal schedules of lab members.
 The idea is that in order to foster communication and interaction among lab members, having people together in the lab during the workday is useful.
 Further, it allows a slightly more clear separation between _work time_ and _personal time_.
 I am not the master of work-life balance by any means, but treating research like a job with clear hours has helped me draw boundaries in the allocation of my time.
 That being said, if lab members feel that they cannot abide by the 9-5 schedule, they are encouraged to come talk to me.

 ## Lab space